TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/data-operation.md

 # Data Operations

-The LessCode Operations Development Platform provides a data operations page to facilitate complex data queries.
+The LessCode provides a data operations page to facilitate complex data queries.
 Users can write SQL directly or use query descriptions to perform data queries.

 ## Switch Between `Built-in Database`, `BkBase Result Table`, and `Third-party Database`

-On the "Application Development" -> "Data Operations" page, users can switch databases at the top of the page.
+On the "App Development" -> "Data Operations" page, users can switch databases at the top of the page.
 Subsequent data queries will be performed in the selected database.

 <img src="../../../../images/help/en/data-operation-01.png" alt="grid" width="80%" class="help-img">